-Telephone Line

-State Lands 206 Acres
+206 Acres State Lands

-Non-conforming Uses:

-roads (private) 1.0 Miles
+Roads (private) 1.0 Miles Telephone Line .5 Miles

-.5 Miles

 CHATIEMAC LAKE

 This area is located in the town of Johnsburg, Warren County, and consists of the right-of-way of Chatiemac Road, a town road.
 The road provides access through the eastern edge of the Siamese Ponds Wilderness area to a private inholding at Chatiemac Lake.
 Should this inholding ever be acquired, the road should be abandoned and made part of the Siamese Ponds Wilderness area.